matteopolak/resume/resume.typ

 		[Developed a *3D game engine* with a custom rendering engine, supporting 10,000,000+ vertices at 60 FPS.], [Implemented a lock-free communication layer with *TCP* with a throughput of 1.5 GiB/s.], [Integrated a physics engine to simulate realistic interactions between 100,000+ objects in real time.], )
 )

+#project(
+	title: "Image-to-ingredients Model",
+	github: "matteopolak/grill",
+	tags: ("PyTorch", "Data Cleaning", "Fine-tuning", "EfficientNet"),
+	achievements: (
+		[Trained a *PyTorch* model to predict ingredients from images with 90%+ accuracy.], [Cleaned and preprocessed a dataset of 1,000,000 images and 15,000 ingredients.], [Fine-tuned an *EfficientNet* model to achieve a 30% improvement in accuracy.], )
+)